Home » How to Remove Urine Stains from Bathroom Floor?

 1. First, use paper towels to clean up the urine and put the paper towels in the garbage bags.

-2. Mix with 10 drops of grapefruit oil and 1/2-cup of white vinegar and pour it into a spray bottle.
+2. Mix 10 drops of grapefruit oil and 1/2 cup of white vinegar into a spray bottle.

 3. Shake well before using.